Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 ```
 This command forcefully stops the agent.
 You can also restart it using the start command.

-## Conclusion
+## To Recap

-In our exploration today, we’ve covered the essentials of working with AutoGPT projects.
-We began by laying out the groundwork, ensuring you have all the right tools in place.
-From there, we delved into the specifics of building an effective AutoGPT agent.
-Trust me, with the right steps, it becomes a straightforward process.
+- We've forked the AutoGPT repo and cloned it locally on your machine.
+- we connected the library with our personal github access token as part of the setup.
+- We've created and named our first agent, and entered it into the arena!
+- We've run the agent and it's tasking server successfully without an error.
+- We've logged into the server site at localhost:8000 using our github account.
+-
+Make sure you've completed every step successfully before moving on :).
 ### Next Steps: Building and Enhancing Your Agent
-With the foundation set, you are now ready to build and enhance your agent, exploring various functionalities and improving its performance.
-The next tutorial will look into the anatomy of an agent and how to add some basic functionality.
+With our foundation set, you are now ready to build and enhance your agent!
+The next tutorial will look into the anatomy of an agent and how to add basic functionality.

 ## Additional Resources